Understanding DORA: The EU's Digital Operational Resilience Act

 DORA marks a crucial step towards a more secure and resilient financial landscape in the European Union.
 Its provisions will reshape the operational practices of financial institutions, requiring a proactive approach to cybersecurity and risk management.
 With the January 2025 deadline approaching, now is the time for CIOs within the financial sector to initiate or accelerate their DORA compliance journey.
 By taking immediate action, financial institutions can ensure they are well-positioned to navigate the evolving digital threat landscape and contribute to a more secure and stable financial ecosystem.

-To learn more about how Ardoq can support compliance and risk management, see our latest solution for Application Risk Management or get in touch for a demo.
+To learn more about how Ardoq can support compliance and risk management, see our solution for Application Risk Management or get in touch for a demo.

 More to Explore

-Deborah Theseira Deborah Theseira Deborah is a Content Specialist at Ardoq.
+Deborah Theseira Deborah Theseira Deborah is a Senior Content Specialist at Ardoq.
 She wields words in the hope of demystifying the complex and ever-evolving world of Enterprise Architecture.
 She is excited about helping the curious understand the immense potential it has for driving effective change.

 Ardoq Insights & Events